odem5442/QuickBuy/README.md

 # QuickBuy

-Simple eCommerce application to implementing difference components using microservice architecture.
+Simple eCommerce application implementing difference components of the app in a microservice architecture.

-## Product Catalog
+## Products Service
 Product Catalog service is implemented in Node.js (Express.js) and MongoDB.

 `GET /products` - Returns list of all products